CirnoUpgraded/HackerTyper/README.md

 You can copy to use this code.
-But Please comment this github link and my twitter(@hiyahiyacola) to your webpage or code
+But please add links that this github and my twitter @hiyahiyacola to your page!!